Phoenix metro

 The tile itself routinely lasts 50–100+ years; the underlayment beneath only lasts 25–30 in the Phoenix UV environment.
 A "lift and relay" — removing the tiles, replacing the underlayment, and reinstalling the same tiles — is the right project on most tile roofs at the underlayment-replacement window.
 Full tile replacement is rare and is usually triggered by structural-system change or aesthetic update, not by tile-system failure.

-What roof material is best for Phoenix?
+Which roof material works for Phoenix?

 For Spanish-revival and Mediterranean homes: NOA-grade tile with a UV-stable underlayment system.
 For flat-roof applications: a reflective TPO membrane or a foam roof with quality reflective topcoat.
 For pitched-roof asphalt: a UV-stabilized architectural shingle with high-SRI granule color and balanced attic ventilation.
 Standing-seam metal with a high-SRI Kynar coating handles UV and monsoon wind better than asphalt over a 50-year ownership horizon.